-Cali is an Associate at Wilkinson Stekloff.
+Cali is a Partner at Wilkinson Stekloff.
 Since joining the firm at its founding in 2016, she has served as a member of seven trial teams.
 Her experience includes three federal multi-district litigation bellwether jury trials and two bench trials.
 She has argued numerous motions in state and federal court, including recently in Hardeman v.
 Monsanto, the first federal-court trial over allegations that Roundup causes Non-Hodgkin’s Lymphoma.

 Cali has also helped obtain successful results for clients prior to trial.
 She has represented former government officials in a nationally publicized series of cases brought under the Freedom of Information Act.
 She has also briefed every stage of litigation, including securing a full grant of summary judgment for Georgia-Pacific LLC in a recent consumer class action.